filecoin-project/devgrants/microgrants/microgrants.md

 * Q: Which Filecoin wallet should I use?
   * A: Any valid Filecoin address can be used.
 You can read more about Filecoin wallets [in the documentation](https://docs.filecoin.io/reference/#wallets).
 We are not responsible for any use of the FIL once the deposit has been made to the wallet address you provided.

-* Q: When is the Filecoin payment made, at what price, and will I be notified?
+* Q: When is the Filecoin payment made?
-  * A: Protocol Labs processes Filecoin payments twice monthly, and there is a short validation period for transactions.
-Typically you will not have to wait longer than three weeks once your application has been submitted.
-The Filecoin price at the end of the prior day is used to determine the amount; however, this may vary based on market conditions.
-You will receive an email notifying you that your deposit has been made.
+  * A: Protocol Labs processes Filecoin payments twice a month and there is a short validation period for transactions.
+An estimated delivery date can be found in the portal used to submit your payment request.
+Please feel welcome to contact us at grants@filecoin.org if your payment is not received within 30 days.

 * Q: Can someone join the team who was not part of the original hackathon?
 Or can I switch with someone?
 Or can only a subset of the original team still participate?
   * A: Yes!
 All team permutations are ok as long as there is only one submission per original hackathon project.